 - Hand sanitizer (at least 60% alcohol) — minimum 2 bottles, staged at your main entry point and vehicle.
 About $10.

-- OTC medication starter stockpile: acetaminophen (Tylenol), ibuprofen (Advil), anti-diarrheal medication, electrolyte packets (Pedialyte or generic), and antihistamines.
+- OTC medication starter stockpile: acetaminophen, ibuprofen, anti-diarrheal medication, electrolyte packets (Pedialyte or generic), and antihistamines.
 About $30-$40 total.

-- Copies of critical documents — insurance cards, prescription lists, identification, financial account information — stored physically and in encrypted digital backup.
+- Copies of critical documents — insurance cards, prescription lists, identification, financial account info — stored physically and in encrypted digital backup.
 Cost: just your time.

 Tier 2 — Under $500, do this month:

 - 90-day supply of prescription medications.
-Talk to your doctor today about getting a 90-day supply instead of 30-day refills.
+Talk to your doctor about getting a 90-day supply instead of 30-day refills.
 Many insurance plans allow this through mail-order pharmacies.
-If your doctor pushes back, explain that you’re building an emergency reserve.
 For controlled substances, start filling prescriptions a few days early each cycle to build a buffer.

 - N95 or P100 respirators — minimum 20 N95s per household member.
 Not surgical masks, not cloth masks.
-Buy NIOSH-certified N95s (3M Aura 9205+ are widely available and comfortable) or a P100 half-face respirator for high-exposure situations.
-Learn how to fit-test them at home — a mask that doesn’t seal is just decoration.
-About $25-$50 per person for a box of 20.
+Buy NIOSH-certified N95s — the 3M Aura 9205+ (around $25-$50 for a box of 20) is what I reach for every time.
+They’re widely available, comfortable for extended wear, and they actually seal.
+Whatever you buy, learn how to fit-test them at home — a mask that doesn’t seal is just decoration.

 - Nitrile gloves in bulk — 2 boxes of 100.
 A few dollars per box when there isn’t a pandemic.
 During one, they become gold.